-Our Take: Let’s recall what has transpired in just the last few months.
+Let’s recall what has transpired in just the last few months.
 In December, Humana and two private equity firms agreed to acquire Kindred Healthcare for $4.1 billion.
 Kindred is the nation’s largest home health company and one of the largest hospice providers.
 At the time, Humana said that Kindred would complement its Humana at Home care coordination initiative, and that Kindred’s footprint already matched 65 percent of Humana’s membership.

 At about the same time, CVS announced that it was buying Aetna in a deal worth $69 billion.
 And just a few weeks ago, Cigna announced that it would acquire Express Scripts for about $67 billion.
 According to Bloomberg research, there has been more merger and acquisition activity in Q1 2018 than in the last dozen years (see chart below).